• Skip to primary navigation

 Tofu cut into cubes.
 Tofu in bowl with seasoning and cornstarch.

-1. Cut the pressed tofu into approximately 1 inch cubes and place in a large bowl.
+1. Cut or break the pressed tofu into approximately 1 inch cubes and place in a large bowl.

 1. Toss the tofu in the soy sauce mixture (not the cornstarch).
 Sprinkle with 1 tablespoon cornstarch and toss again.
 The tofu cubes should be sticky, if not, add another tablespoon of cornstarch until it's sticky and coated.